Project Details

 City of Spokane – Havana Street Wellfield

-The City of Spokane has several well stations (large diameter caisson wells with one or multiple pumps) and wellfields supplying potable water for City residents.
+The City of Spokane has several well stations with large-diameter, shallow caisson wells and wellfields located within the Spokane Valley-Rathdrum Prairie Aquifer that supply potable water to City residents.
 The well stations were developed from the 1930s to the 1950s.
 In the mid-2000s, the City identified the need for a new, modern wellfield to increase water supply redundancy and reliability.
-Additionally, in 2016, the Yellowstone Pipeline Company received approval to install a new 10-inch diameter refined petroleum products pipeline in close proximity to two of the City’s existing well stations.
-In order to minimize contamination risks and optimize water system performance, the City partnered with Landau Associates to develop a new 22,500 gallons per minute (gpm) groundwater supply source at Havana Street for their Group A public water supply system.
+Additionally, in 2016, the Yellowstone Pipeline Company received approval to install a new 10-inch-diameter, refined petroleum products pipeline in close proximity to two of the City’s existing well stations.
+In order to minimize contamination risks and optimize water system performance, the City partnered with Landau Associates and a consultant team to develop a new, 22,500-gallons-per-minute (gpm) groundwater supply source at their Havana Street property to supplement their Group A public water supply system.

 The Challenge

-The Havana Street site was initially selected based on its location relative to the Spokane River, stream reach, and property availability.
-However, the suitability of the site had to be established based on hydrogeologic criteria.
-The main evaluation criteria were site susceptibility to contamination and projected long-term sustainable pumping rates.
+The Havana Street site was initially selected based on its location relative to the Spokane River, the specific river stream reach, and property availability.
+However, the suitability of the site had to be established based on hydrogeologic criteria and contaminant .
 After the final site selection, the primary challenge was developing and implementing an appropriate well and wellfield design.

 Six 24-inch production wells were installed on a 0.3-acre parcel.
-The combined sustainable well yield of the wells is estimated at 22,500 gallons per minute.
+The combined sustainable well yield of the wells is estimated at 22,500 gpm.

 Our Approach